List of Hollyoaks characters introduced in 2017: Glenn Donovan

+Imran Maalik

-Imran MaalikImran Maalik, played by Ijaz Rana, made his first appearance on 25 September 2017.
+Imran Maalik, played by Ijaz Rana, made his first appearance on 25 September 2017.
 The character and casting details were announced on 18 September 2017.
 Of his casting, Rana said, "Joining Hollyoaks has been a pleasure, not only because it's my first on-screen job, but also because joining the Hollyoaks family has been a heartwarming experience!"
 Imran is the fifth member of the Maalik family to be introduced in 2017.
 He will join his mother Misbah (Harvey Virdi), sisters Farrah (Krupa Pattani) and Yasmine (Haiesha Mistry), and half-brother Sami Maalik (Rishi Nair).
 Imran has been billed as being "a quiet and charming boy", who has a love for photography, which he inherited from his father.
 He is close to his older sister Yasmine, but often feels like "the forgotten child" due to her heart condition.

 It was announced on 7 December 2017 that Imran would be involved in an issue-led storyline when he begins emotionally and physically abusing Misbah.
 Imran's abuse stems from feeling isolated from his family, mainly due to Yasmine's heart condition.
 Misbah will struggle to protect herself and her son, while also managing her job and parenting role.
 The show worked with Family Lives, Sefton Women's and Children's Aid, and The Muslim Council of Great Britain while researching the storyline.
 A spokesperson for Family Lives expressed her delight at working with the show on the storyline as well as at Hollyoaks for highlighting the issue.
 Nick Frackleton, the CEO of Sefton Women's and Children's Aid, felt that the show holds a "key role" in addressing these forms of "sensitive" issues and praised them for tackling the plot.
 Rana found the storyline a surprising development for his character as he initially appeared to be "a very gentle and well-mannered character".